Captain Sir Tom's family thank public for their 'love, affection and respect' | ITV News

 Hannah Ingram-Moore described her father as "the best mentor and confidante you could ever wish for" and said the family was still "feeling his absence".

-In a statement, Hannah Ingram-Moore said: "On behalf of my family, I would like to say an immense and heart felt thank you to everyone for their incredible support during our time of sadness at the loss of my father.
+In a message on Twitter on Wednesday, Ms Ingram-Moore said: "On behalf of my family, I would like to say an immense and heartfelt thank you to everyone for their incredible support during our time of sadness at the loss of my father.

+"Captain Sir Tom was simply father, Tom and grandad to us.
+He was our world.

-"He was strong, kind and full of humour and was the best mentor and confidante you could ever wish for.
-He was a vibrant, caring and modest person who loved nothing more than to cook, mow the lawn, mend things and give sound advice.
+She described Sir Tom as "strong, kind and full of humour", and as someone "who loved nothing more than to cook, mow the lawn, mend things and give sound advice".